-6.1 Policy There is a requirement for the Council to confirm policy for winter maintenance activity.
-6.2 Financial The Council's Winter Maintenance budget has been retained at £ 1.65M this financial year.
-This provides the capability to deliver the equivalent of 55 full runs of the treatment fleet over the season.
+6.1 Policy It is considered to be good practice for Committee to confirm policy for winter maintenance activity on an annual basis.
+This report seeks to achieve the above.
+6.2 Financial The Council's Winter Maintenance budget has been increased to £2.12M this financial year.
+This provides the capability to deliver the equivalent of approximately 62 full runs of the treatment fleet over the season.
 The actual cost of winter maintenance is dependent upon the severity of winter conditions and is a financial risk in that the service responds to weather events that are not predictable.

-6.3 Legal The Winter Maintenance Policy sets out the Council's level of service provision for winter maintenance
+Should the criteria for school bus routes change this will have a financial effect on the budget.
+6.3 Legal The Winter Maintenance Policy sets out the Council's level of service provision for winter maintenance 6.4 HR Staffing levels have reduced over recent years, this can make it challenging to have sufficient staff to deal with a severe winter event.
+Processes are in place for external suppliers to persist.
+6.5 Equalities None known

-6 4 HR None

-6.5 Equalities /Fairer Scotland Duty
+/Fairer Scotland Duty